Siemenc/KHIO-Workshop-information-and-logistics/README.md

 ## Errors
 - Low Air Pressure: The machine won't unload or load a tool and will not start a job.
 Last time this happened (January 2020), this got fixed by replacing the filter of the compressed air.
 To do this you'll need a new filter.
 Replace the hold filter by first cutting off the flow of air coming into the filter using the lever at the ceiling.
 Then follow the instructions that come with the new filter.
 Last time the 3rd filter (the one most on the right) when looking at the wall with the filters got replaced.
 - Modbus Timeout Slv:14: Error that randomly pops up together with "80000 Error occured".
 We don't know what causes this but usually you can continue using the machine and perhaps need to restart the job.
-- Dus collector NOT open!
+- Dust collector NOT open!
 (ENTER to continue): This error has popped up when trying to start a job.
-This got fixed by making sure the dust skirt can move upwards and hit the sensor (a red light on the top left next to the spindle).
-There might have been some dust clogged up that prevents hitting this switch
+This got fixed by making sure the dust skirt can move upwards and can hit the sensor (a red light on the top left next to the spindle).
+There might have been some dust clogged up that prevents hitting this switch.
+Shake the dust shoe a bit to release but be carefull with your hands.

 ## Tricks